shuternay/random-tree-generators/README.md

 These algorithms generate a random walk on a graph `K_n` and each time we visit a vertex for a first time, add corresponding edge to the tree [Bro89, Ald90].
 It is easy to see that on average we need to do at least `Omega(n log n)` to visit all vertices.
 Still, with some tricks (like skipping steps inside of visited vertices) it is possible to implement that algorithm in a linear time.

-In [ISZ19, Section 5] there is an elegant equivalent reformulation, which gives the simplest and one of the fastest algorithms for tree generation.
+There is also an elegant equivalent reformulation [Ald90, Algorithm 2], which gives the simplest and one of the fastest algorithms for tree generation.

 Note that walk-based algorithms use twice as much entropy as previous algorithms.